TherapyMateLLC/nexio-ruby/README.md

       "customer" => {}
     }})["token"]
 ```
-Sample CSS: Nexio payment form has a wrapper with #paymentForm element, so you can apply more
+Sample CSS: Nexio payment form has a wrapper with `#paymentForm` element, so you can apply more
 css considering it as parent.
 Just inspect the Nexio payment form to get their DOM structure in order
 to apply styles.
-Example:
+SCSS Example:
 ```
 #paymentForm{
   width: 500px;